 You will not be able to utilize a tax credit if you are eligible for one based on your income.
-A tax credit could lower the cost of your insurance if you opted for Obamacare.
+A tax credit could lower the cost of your insurance if you opted for an ACA plan.

 Some plans will only reimburse you for medical so you’ll accrue the cost up front and have to submit claims for expenses.
 Please examine your policy carefully before you purchase it.

 Most plans do not include prescription coverage but it can be added for an additional monthly premium.

 Short-term medical insurance can be an ACA alternative but it’s a limited option.
 Short-Term coverage provides basic coverage and is not a Qualified Health Plan which is major medical.
 It is also not a part of ACA.
 However, if you are basically healthy with little to no pre-existing conditions it can still be an affordable and flexible temporary option for 2019.
 Contact us for further info or click for a SHORT-TERM MEDICAL INSURANCE QUOTE

 You may qualify for help paying for your Part D premiums or out of pocket expenses.
 See the chart below and/or call 1-800-MEDICARE.
 You can also click on the first image for a print of the print out of the chart.

 What should you do during this Medicare Annual Enrollment Period?
 Change is a constant and that’s true even for your Medicare coverage.
 Insurance companies change their plan options and formularies every year.
 If you love your plan, great!
 Let’s just make sure it will still be a plan you’ll love in 2018.
 Your plan’s website will most likely have a way for you to check which drugs and medical providers will be accepted and at what cost.
 You can also check them on www.medicare.gov